charleskessler/Dotify/README.md

 We'll be organizing our API into Features, so let's go ahead and create our `Artist` feature and build out its API module.

 ##### GET Artists
-First, we need to define an interface that abstracts the act of 'Querying For All Artists'.
+First, we need to define an interface that abstracts the act of 'Querying For All `Artists`'.
 We do this in our Core project, so that we can implement it any way we need to.
 For instance, we might mockup an in-memory List for testing, or switch from MongoDB to CosmosDB, and nothing has to change.

 ```csharp